 Asmara is a small, casual Eritrean restaurant where you have the option of eating at a wicker basket instead of a table.
 Tables are boring, so go with the wicker basket instead and fill it up with meaty stews that have some serious heat.
 If gluten’s your enemy, call ahead and they’ll make the injira without wheat for you.

 It’s often hard to get a table at Viale, but you can always walk-in at the bar or a high-top table.
 That’s good, because the Italian menu at this bright, modern spot on Mass Ave is perfect for when you don’t know where else to go on a Tuesday night.
 The small plates are our favorite section of the menu (particularly the toast with duck croquettes), but the pasta gets the job done, too.

 Andala Coffee House

 You won’t be completely tricked into thinking you’re in the Old City of Jerusalem when you walk into Andala on Franklin Street (after all, there’s an Enterprise Rent-A-Car across the street and a Subway up the block).
 But with gold chandeliers, Persian rugs, and hookah pipes, this place comes pretty close to the real deal.
 The menu features big plates of shakshuka, hummus platters, and meat pies, so you can use this place for breakfast, lunch, dinner, or just as a casual coffee shop.
 When the weather’s nice, the vine-covered patio out front is one of the most pleasant outdoor spaces in the city.

 Sometimes Phoenix Landing is a European soccer bar.
 Sometimes it’s an Irish Pub.
 And sometimes it’s a dance club.
 In other words, like you, this place is complex.
-The food isn’t bad, considering it’s a standard bar menu of wings, burgers, and buffalo chicken wraps, and the fish and chips has a right proper beer batter.
+The food isn’t bad, considering it’s a standard bar menu of wings, burgers, and the fish and chips has a right proper beer batter.